diogocavilha/fancy-git/README.md

 ![logo](https://github.com/diogocavilha/fancy-git/blob/master/images/logo.png)

-Fancygit is a tool which works for Linux and MAC OS, that changes the terminal prompt in order to show you a few cool git informations when you're working on a git repo.
+FancyGit is a tool which works for Linux and MAC OS, that changes the terminal prompt in order to show you a few cool git informations when you're working on a git repo.
 It'll always keep you informed about the current branch status.

 :rocket: [Guidelines for contributing](https://github.com/diogocavilha/fancy-git/blob/master/CONTRIBUTING.md) | :monocle_face: [Changelog](https://github.com/diogocavilha/fancy-git/blob/master/CHANGELOG.md)

-# Installing
+# :cupid: Installing

 ```sh
 curl -sS https://raw.githubusercontent.com/diogocavilha/fancy-git/master/install.sh | sh
 ```

-# Uninstalling
+# :broken_heart: Uninstalling

 ```sh
 curl -sS https://raw.githubusercontent.com/diogocavilha/fancy-git/master/uninstall.sh | sh
 ```

-# After installing
+# :heavy_check_mark: After installing

 1. Change your terminal font to **Sauce-Code-Pro-Nerd-Font-Complete-Windows-Compatible.ttf**.
    It's necessary only if you're using one of the fancy styles for rendering the icons properly.
+   If you can't find the font, it's still possible to install it manually by running `fancygit --fonts-install` or even installing the ttf file which is placed at `~/.fancy-git/fonts/Sauce-Code-Pro-Nerd-Font-Complete-Windows-Compatible.ttf`.
 2. Restart your terminal.

-If you can't find the font, it's still possible to install it manually by running `fancygit --fonts-install` or even installing the ttf file which is placed at `~/.fancy-git/fonts/Sauce-Code-Pro-Nerd-Font-Complete-Windows-Compatible.ttf`.

-Once the installation have succeeded, you can type `fancygit -h` to check fancygit help.
+Run `fancygit -h` to check FancyGit help.

-# Git suggested colors
+# :nail_care: Git suggested colors

 ```bash
 git config --global color.ui true